RedisLabs/redislabs-docs/content/kubernetes/architecture/operator.md

     /kubernetes/architecture/operator/,
 }
 ---
-The Redis Enterprise operator is the fastest, most efficient way to deploy and maintain a Redis Enterprise cluster in Kubernetes.
+Redis Enterprise is the fastest, most efficient way to deploy and maintain a Redis Enterprise cluster in Kubernetes.

 ## What is an operator?